-Trish Trish proposed the giant BLM message to the Rippers in response to Phillip's question and then threw herself into making it happen.
+Trish proposed the giant BLM message to the Rippers in response to Phillip's question and then threw herself into making it happen.
 She is an entrepreneur, athlete, artist & lifetime activist for social and environmental progress.
-A latecomer to competitive cycling in her 50's, she got faster and stronger, particularly in uphill racing and endurance events (AG records on RAAM and Mt.
-Washington).
-Trish has used her love for cycling before to make social change with other large projects, and she tries to leave small waves of positive energy as she rides through life.
+A latecomer to competitive cycling in her 50's, she got faster and stronger, particularly in uphill racing and endurance events.
+Trish has used her love for cycling before to make social change with large projects, and she tries to leave small waves of positive energy as she rides through life.

 WHY in Trish's words - My parents set an example of making every day count toward a more just and sustainable society.
 I've been chipping away that.
 I also have a deep passion for making art.
 And I love being outside in nature doing things.
 Especially love my bicycle.
 When Corona locked us all down I devoted my newfound free time to paint, think and write from my home on a farm.
 I was intensely aware of my privilege and safety.
 I was doing pro-bono work with threatened minority and women-owned small businesses.
 But it did not feel remotely adequate.
 There was such great suffering all around.
 I had recently "written" a political statement with my bicycle, in Strava Art, on the Guilford Town Green.
 Then the George Floyd killing rocked the world.
-My kids and I were in an ongoing conversation about why, what it meant and what to do.
-When Phillip sent out his question I sent back an article of my son's with suggestions and included the idea of the Strava message across New England..
+My kids and I were in an ongoing conversation about why what it meant and what to do.
+When Phillip sent out his question I sent back an article of my son's with suggestions and included this.
 Then Randolph's moving personal statement helped galvanize the team and here we are.
 My Corona Journal has been nearly abandoned since we launched this effort.
 I will get back to it.
 This is more important.